 Every week the Wisconsin State Journal runs “Roughneck Grace,” a weekly column written by Mike (many of the columns will be adapted from Mike’s Tent Show Radio monologues).
-Today’s column (in which Mike sits in the woods) was printed on sturdy newsprint this Sunday and can now be seen online here.
+Today’s column talks about the logging profession and can be seen online here.

 Even at my non-famous level (9 out of 10 times no one recognizes me at the Farm & Fleet) (and then half the time it’s a relative, neighbor, or Moose Country 106.7 listener), my calendar is such that I meet many, many thoughtful people in passing and simply cannot do justice to their kindnesses or adequately recognize their hard work or support their latest project the way they might hope.
 I keep a box of books and notes and CDs and miscellaneous objects given to me on the road, and when I can I jot a note or make a mention.
 Thus, Posts from the Box.

 Thank you to Jeannie, who gave me this at a reading a while back.
 Always touched when people do something nice just because.
 Also wish I could draw like this.
 And appreciate that she kinda held back on the gray eyebrow(s).